Bionicle: Concept

 After suffering a decade-long downturn in the 1990s, the Lego Group went forward with the idea that a theme with a storyline behind it would appeal to consumers.
-Their first attempt was the space opera franchise Star Wars, which became an instant success; however, the royalty payments to Lucasfilm marginalized Lego's profits, prompting them to conceive their own story-driven themes.
+Their first attempt was the space opera franchise Star Wars, which became an instant success; however, the royalty payments to Lucasfilm marginalised Lego's profits, prompting them to conceive their own story-driven themes.

 The concept for Bionicle originated from an idea by co-creator Christian Faber named "Cybots", a line of humanoid action figures with attachable limbs and ball-and-socket joints.
 Faber recalled: "I was sitting with Lego Technic and thought I would love to build a character instead of a car.
 I thought of this biological thing: The human body is built from small parts into a functional body just like a model.
 What if you got a box full of spare parts and built a living thing?".
 He pitched the idea to Lego, but was initially implemented as the themes Slizer/Throwbots in 1999 and RoboRiders in 2000.

 A new project called "BoneHeads of Voodoo Island" was later conceived by Faber and Lego employees Bob Thompson and Martin Riber Andersen from a brief by Erik Kramer that was sent to outside writers, one of whom was Alastair Swinnerton, who rewrote the concept and was later invited to pitch it to the Lego Group at their headquarters in Billund, Denmark.
-The revised concept was well received and Swinnerton was commissioned to expand his initial pitch into a full 'bible'.
+The revised concept was well received and Swinnerton was commissioned to expand his initial pitch into a full "bible".
 On his second visit to Billund, the project was given approval and entitled "Bionicle" at an internal Lego meeting (a portmanteau constructed from the words "biological chronicle", with reference to the word "bionics").
-The names "BioKnights" and "Afterman" were also considered prior to the finalization of the brand.
+The names "BioKnights" and "Afterman" were also considered prior to the finalisation of the brand.

-To accompany theme, Lego worked with Swinnerton and the creative agency Advance to create an elaborate story with extensive lore centering on artificial part-organic, part-robotic (3:17 ratio) characters and telling it across a vast multimedia spectrum including comic books, novels, games, films and online content.
+To accompany this theme, Lego worked with Swinnerton and the creative agency Advance to create an elaborate story with extensive lore centering on artificial part-organic, part-robotic (3:17 ratio) characters and telling it across a vast multimedia spectrum including comic books, novels, games, films and online content.
 Māori culture became a key inspiration behind the story and the theme at large.
 The use of tropical environments and characters based on classical elements were also carried over from Slizer/Throwbots and RoboRiders.
 The toys themselves would be an expansion of the Lego Technic sub-series, featuring the same building system that was already featured in the aforementioned themes.
 One particular element – the then-innovative ball-and-socket system which created free joint movement – would feature heavily in Bionicle's run and later across other Lego themes.